rpm-software-management/rpm/docs/manual/spec.md

 [users and groups](users_and_groups.md) for dealing with other users and groups.

+Note that rpm only uses information from the local passwd(5) and group(5) files.

 There are two directives to override the default:

 #### `%attr(<mode>, <user>, <group>) <file|directory>`